DaniLozanoMoreno/turtlebot2_phantomXReactor/README.md

 * turtlebot_arm_moveit_config: moveit configuration
 * turtlebot_arm_controllers: control arquitecture

-To use the real robot is necessary the repository of arbotix_ros: https://github.com/vanadiumlabs/arbotix_ros
+To use the real robot is necessary the arbotix_ros repository: https://github.com/vanadiumlabs/arbotix_ros

 The documentations offered are in Spanish for now.
 Read it carefully to know hot to use the repository: